 Intestate Distribution Scheme: Descent and Distribution Statutes

-There are several ways that property is transferred when you die: intestacy, nonprobate instruments, and by will.
+Property can be transferred in several ways when you die: intestacy, nonprobate instruments, and by will.

 The intestate distribution scheme is how a decedent's property is passed to heirs according to state law, when the decedent had property that was not transferred by nonprobate means or by will, or some or all the will was invalid, or part of the will fails.

 The intestate distribution scheme depends on state statutory and judicial law, which varies greatly among jurisdictions.
-What property falls to intestacy is also determined by the jurisdiction, especially in regard to ambiguities in the will, failed gifts, and other defects in the will or even in nonprobate instruments.
+What property falls to intestacy is also determined by jurisdiction, especially regarding ambiguities in the will, failed gifts, and other defects in the will or even in nonprobate instruments.

 Intestacy is the Norm